 Who Is It For?

 While it is stated in the title of the book that it’s designed with the intermediate learners in mind, there are some surprisingly advanced grammar points in the dialogues.
 Some of the simpler grammar points even come with slightly more advanced variations that you won’t find in the Level 8 – 9 Essential Korean Courses.
 You can tell that they tried their best to keep the sentences relatively simple for the Beginners edition; with this one, however, they barely held back.
-Some of the dialogues sounded as if they could fit right in a K-drama scene written for a native audience.
-There’s a lot to be learned here, even for lower advanced speakers.
+Some of the dialogues sounded as if they could fit right into a K-drama scene written for a native audience.
+You can make a lot out of this, even if you’re a lower advanced learner.

 How to Use It